adascoding/adascoding/README.md

 Description: A RESTful API for restaurant management using .NET, Dapper, and API key authentication for waiters.

 ### [ShorterURL.API](https://github.com/adascoding/ShorterURL)

-**Description**: A test project demonstrating a minimal .NET API for URL shortening.
+Description: A test project demonstrating a minimal .NET API for URL shortening.

 ## 🎯 Goals for 2025
 - Contribute to open-source projects.